 Sayulita has so much to offer, from local artisans, craftsmen, jewelers, and Huichol art.
-For the seventh season in a row, the Mercado del Pueblo, Sayulita's Farmer's Market, celebrates wonders of the region by featuring local farmers and families who produce high quality, natural, consumable products.
+Since 2009, the Mercado del Pueblo, Sayulita's Farmer's Market, celebrates wonders of the region by featuring local farmers and families who produce high quality, natural, consumable products.
 Shoppers from Manzanillo to Chicago to Canada rave that this market is one of best natural food markets that they've seen anywhere!

 While natural food markets are common in other parts of Mexico, the United States and Canada, the Mercado del Pueblo was the first of its kind to open along the coast of Nayarit.
 Soon afterwards other similar markets have opened including Puerto Vallarta and La Cruz.
 Yael, the owner of Organic Superfoods, originally from Guadalajara, has been watching the organic movement grow over the past several years.
 Several years ago, Yael's husband became ill and they began looking for alternative ways to stay healthy.
 They discovered the power of organics and brought his knowledge with them to the coast opening up an organic food store in Puerto Vallarta.
 Both Yael and her husband Manuel now participate in all three food markets, give workshops on eating healthy and are often invited to speak at local schools.

 The Mercado is located on Calle Revolucion north of the bridge, in the empty lot behind the Comex paint store, and runs from November through April, and sometimes into May, mimicking the growing season along the coast.
-Close to forty vendors attend providing a wide variety of products including naturally grown and organic vegetables and produce, homemade yogurts, sauces, peanut butter, almond butter, baked goods, breads, and body products.
-Artisan prepared foods are also available in the market such as pickles, soups, quesadillas, savory pies and vegetarian bowls- making it easy to spend most of the day.
-To find out more or see addition pictures, please go to Mercado del Pueblo's website or email email@example.com.
+Close to eighty vendors attend providing a wide variety of products including naturally grown and organic vegetables and produce, homemade yogurts, sauces, peanut butter, almond butter, baked goods, breads, and body products.
+Artisan prepared foods are also available in the market such as pickles, soups, quesadillas, savory pies and vegetarian offerings - making it easy to spend most of the day, enjoy lunch and listen to live music.
+To find out more or see additional pictures, please go to Mercado del Pueblo's website, Facebook page or email email@example.com.